 Learn the safety regulations and recommendations for your pool and understand how to maintain it.
 This should include chemical testing and using appropriate drain covers that prevent hair and clothing from becoming caught.
 You should also own and know how to use appropriate safety equipment, such as life rings, floats, and reaching tools.

-Keeping a phone near the pool can be life-saving in an emergency, and it’s a good idea to keep emergency numbers posted clearly.
+Keeping a phone near the pool can be life-saving in an emergency.
+It’s also a good idea to keep emergency numbers posted clearly.

 In drowning injuries and deaths, seconds matter!
 Learn how to respond in an emergency.
 Some key points: